- Parent Category: Working Parents

 - Doesn’t hurt to ask for a pump.
 Some people have asked their HR departments for a hospital grade breast pump for the pumping room.
 It means you don’t have to drag your gear back and forth and it’s more efficient than you might be able to afford on your own.

 - Consider a second pump to leave at work.
 “If a pump costs $300 (and you can get them cheap used) and you pump for six months.
 Would you pay $50 a month not to have to drag that thing back and forth each day?
-That's only $2.50 each business day.
+That's only $2.50 each business day."
+Similarly, "Keep a set of tubing and/or bottles/other materials at work to minimize schlepping (took home weekly to sanitize)."

 - Cleaning with steam bags, breast pump wipes and other items.
 Microwaveable steam bags for breast pump parts can make cleaning easier.
 One breastfeeding mom used the wipes for mid-day use.
 Having your own sponge, brush and travel size soap means you clean when and how you like.